Manfred confident MLB can get through playoffs despite virus

 Toronto missed its weekend series against the Phillies.
 Blue Jays pitcher Matt Shoemaker was against a bubble-environment such as the NBA and MLS are using and understood Manfred’s urging of stricter adherence.

-A Cardinals-Brewers game in Milwaukee was postponed for the second straight day.
-After two St. Louis players tested positive, the entire team was given rapids tests Friday and saliva samples were sent to an MLB laboratory that indicated a third player and multiple staff members may be positive.
-Results of PCR saliva tests were not expected to be available until later Saturday.
+The entire Cardinals-Brewers series at Miller Park was scrapped.
+After two St. Louis players tested positive, the whole Cardinals team was given rapids tests Friday and saliva samples were sent to an MLB laboratory that indicated a third player and multiple staff members may be positive.

+In addition, the Cardinals will play four games at Detroit from Tuesday through Thursday, including a doubleheader Wednesday, rather than two games at Comerica Park followed by two at Busch Stadium.
+MLB said the changes were due to additional testing and monitoring of the Cardinals.

 MLB-mandated monitors have been accompanying teams on the road since Wednesday in an effort to cause stricter adherence to the protocols.